-- Integration of all relevant services including: consulting, engineering-based ECM designs, installation, commissioning, independent measurement and verification, energy analytics and management reporting as well as facility management / ECM asset maintenance servicing and managing all sub-contractors.
+- Integration of all relevant services including consulting, engineering-based ECM designs, installation, commissioning, independent measurement and verification, energy analytics and management reporting as well as facility management / ECM asset maintenance servicing and managing all sub-contractors.

-- Energy procurement services – energy procurement strategy, bill verification, bill management, tariff analysis and procurement of utility contracts with energy retailer(s).
+- Energy procurement services – energy procurement strategy, bill verification, bill management, tariff analysis and procurement of utility contracts with an energy retailer(s).

-- Continuous commissioning – fine tuning and recommissioning of ECMs as building environments change.
+- Continuous commissioning – fine-tuning and recommissioning of ECMs as building environments change.

 - Actual Savings Reports summarising project outcomes and return on investment calculations.

 - Single point of contact for all above services.

 The main benefit of engaging an ESCO as described above, with a proven track record of implementing best practice energy savings projects, is they represent a low-risk path to achieving your energy sustainability objectives.

 The important factor to look for in an energy savings company is a Tier 1 service provider that has all the capabilities listed above with the agility and longevity to adapt to your requirements in the long term.
 Search for a long term sustainability partnership for tactical and strategic engagements.

 Smart Executives should consider engaging a specialist energy savings company with experience delivering best practice energy efficiency projects in their industry.

 There are several financial considerations and funding options when it comes to green-lighting an energy efficiency retrofit project.